Finite group actions on Kervaire manifolds: Introduction

-In this paper, we consider symmetries of the Kervaire manifolds. \begin{question} Does $\MK^{4k+2}$ admit any (PL) free orientation-preserving finite group actions~?
-If $\MK^{4k+2}$ is smoothable, does it admit any smooth free actions ? \end{question}
+In this paper, we consider symmetries of the Kervaire manifolds. \begin{question} Does $\MK^{4k{+}2}$ admit any (PL) free orientation-preserving finite group actions~?
+If $\MK^{4k{+}2}$ is smoothable, does it admit any smooth free actions ? \end{question}

-If $\MK^{4k+2}$ is smoothable, then the Wu structure $f_K$ is given by a framing, and the framed manifold $(\MK^{4k+2}, f_K)$ represents an element in the stable stem $\pi^S_{4k+2}$ by the Pontrjagin-Thom isomorphism.
-Conversely, any element in $ \pi^S_{4k+2}$ is represented by a smooth, closed, framed $(4k+2)$-manifold.
-However, Browder \cite{browder1} showed the Arf invariant of such manifolds is zero except in the special dimensions where $k = 2^j -1$, for some $j \geq 0$.
-Since the Arf invariant is preserved under framed cobordism, it makes sense to define
+If $\MK^{4k{+}2}$ is smoothable, then the Wu structure $f_K$ is given by a framing, and the framed manifold $(\MK^{4k{+}2}, f_K)$ represents an element in the stable stem $\pi^S_{4k{+}2}$ by the Pontrjagin-Thom isomorphism.
+Conversely, any element in $ \pi^S_{4k{+}2}$ is represented by a smooth, closed, framed $(4k{+}2)$-manifold.
+However, Browder \cite{browder1} showed the Arf invariant of such manifolds is zero except in the special dimensions where $k = 2^j -1$, for some $j \geq 1$.
+Now the Arf invariant is preserved under framed cobordism, and we use the standard notation:

-as the subset of elements represented by smooth framed manifolds with Arf invariant one.
-In this notation, $\MK^{4k+2}$ is smoothable if and only if $\theta_{j+1}$ is non-empty, implying $k = 2^j-1$.
+for the subset of elements represented by smooth framed manifolds with Arf invariant one.
+In this notation, $\MK^{4k{+}2}$ is smoothable if and only if $\theta_{j+1}$ is non-empty, implying $k = 2^j-1$.

 It is now known that the Kervaire manifolds are smoothable (or equivalently that the Kervaire sphere is standard) in very few dimensions.
 Kervaire \cite{kervaire2} showed that $\MK^{10}$ does not admit any smooth structure, and Browder \cite{browder1} showed that $\Sigma^{4k+1}$ could only be diffeomorphic to $S^{4k+1}$ in the special dimensions where $k = 2^j-1$.
-Note that when the Kervaire sphere is standard, the smooth structure resulting from attaching a $(4k+2)$-disk is not unique, since we may take connected sums with homotopy spheres in $\Theta_{4k+2}$, but all of the resulting smooth Kervaire manifolds are stably parallelizable (by obstruction theory).
+Note that when the Kervaire sphere is standard, the smooth structure resulting from attaching a $(4k{+}2)$-disk is not unique, since we may take connected sums with homotopy spheres in $\Theta_{4k{+}2}$, but all of the resulting smooth Kervaire manifolds are stably parallelizable (by obstruction theory).

 Recently Hill, Hopkins and Ravenel \cite{hill-hopkins-ravenel1, hill-hopkins-ravenel2} have shown that $\Sigma^{4k+1}$ is not diffeomorphic to $S^{4k+1}$ if $k = 2^j-1$ and $j \geq 6$.
 Earlier work of Barrett, Jones and Mahowald \cite{barratt-jones-mahowald1}, \cite{barratt-jones-mahowald2} showed that $\Sigma^{4k+1}$ is standard up to dimension 62 ($ j \leq 4$).
 The 125-dimensional case is open.